gedw99/kleiner/doc/ideas.md

 asnyc-api with code gen: https://github.com/lerenn/asyncapi-codegen will gen all NATS code for us.

 Now all Clients and Servers have a way to call each other in a bi-directional way for anything without a NATS dependency in their code.

+## Logging

+NATS so all logs from all clients and servers are in the same plaace to make bugs easier to debug.

+We can easily isolate them by user in real time thanks to NATS wildcards.

+## Proxy

+If we want we can add NATS as a Proxy with Caddy later so that all users are load balanced without anything else needed.

+If we use the nats.go and nats. js libs then this load balancing is global, so that if a Data center does doens users will not notice a thing and when the data center comes back up it will self recover.
+Its basically BGP Anycast for free.

+https://github.com/sandstorm/caddy-nats-bridge is one example but its HTTP based so not what i am looking for ...